 It was officially opened in 1991, and its emphasis is on artwork produced post-1940.
 Significant artists’ work featured include that of Marina Abramović, Louise Bourgeois, Joseph Cornell, Robert Rauschenberg, Sol LeWitt, Louis le Brocquy, Matt Mullican, Roy Lichtenstein and Lawrence Weiner.

 The Hennessy Art Fund allows the museum to collect the work of emerging artists, including Kevin Atherton, David Beattie, Rhona Byrne and Dennis McNulty in 2016; and Ciarán Murphy, Maireád McClean, Mark Garry and Yuri Pattison in 2017.

 Members of the visitor engagement team are easy to find as you tour the museum, and they have specialist knowledge of particular artists and exhibitions.

 Things to see and do at IMMA Dublin

-One of the reasons that a visit to to the IMMA gardens and the museum itself is so popular is due to the amount of things there are to see and do.
+One of the reasons that a visit to the IMMA gardens and the museum itself is so popular is due to the number of things there are to see and do.